chasingmaxwell/gitsetgo/.emdaer/README.emdaer.md

 ## How?

-gitsetgo uses the [config](https://www.npmjs.com/package/config) module to determine deployment configuration.
-In your project's configuration you can define any number of "deployments" each with its own set of repositories.
+You can define any number of "deployments" in configuration each with its own set of repositories.
 Each repository defines its source and destination remotes and branches.
 When gitsetgo is invoked with a valid deployment (example: `gitsetgo stage-to-prod`), it will iterate over each repository, cloning from the source remote at the specified branch and force-pushing to the destination remote at the specified branch.

 ## Installation